Skip to main content

 Q: Why did the NFL, NFLPS and PFATS launch this initiative?

-A: We know that diversity makes us stronger.
-It is well-established in scientific and medical literature that diverse medical staff lead to improved patient outcomes, and our organizations are committed to providing world-class care for our players.
-This initiative part of a long-term effort to help broaden the pipeline of diverse medical professionals entering the field of sports medicine.
+Additionally, it is well-established in scientific and medical literature that diverse medical staff lead to improved patient outcomes, and our organizations are committed to providing world-class care for NFL players.
+This initiative is part of a long-term effort to help broaden the pipeline of diverse medical professionals entering the field of sports medicine.

 Q: Who do the medical students work with during their clinical rotations?